Program Information

 Sub-Category

-Category OR (default), DR , CR , TR AR , CAL , GBTD , HLTD , HLWA , CGI , WFI , WFSC , MU , SK , SC
+CATEGORY OR (default), DR , CR , TR AR , CAL , GBTD , HLTD , HLWA , CGI , WFI , WFSC , MU , SK , SC

 Select one sub-category.
 Definitions are shown in the Table of Sub-Category Definitions.
-Allowed sub-categories depend on the selected Category as shown in the Table of Category Definitions.
+Allowed sub-categories depend on the selected CATEGORY as shown in the Table of Category Definitions.

 Changes to the technical details and other specifications presented here are expected as a part of pre-launch development.